Do You Fall For These Day Trading Traps? Tips to Dodge them!

 Another way of identifying bull and bear traps is using volume.
 Fortunately, many online brokers provide tools to view the amount of volume in the market.

-At DTTW, since we have direct market access, our traders are always able to see this volume in real time.
+At Real Trading, since we have direct market access, our traders are always able to see this volume in real time.
 Ideally, when a breakout happens, it needs to be confirmed by volume.
 However, if there is a breakout that has no volume, you should always consider it to be a false breakout.

 External Useful Resources